TurkeyMcMac/ts3d/README.md

 ## Overview

-This is a work-in-progress first-person shooter.
+This is a mostly finished first-person shooter.
 It uses terminal-based 3D graphics.

 ## Building

 Run make in the project root.
 This does not account for updates to dependencies.
-To update those, see DEPENDENCIES.
+To update those, see **Dependencies**.

 To build the tests, run `make tests`.
 A binary `tests` will be produced.
-This can then be used with the `ceeteef` command.

 ## Running

-Currently, to run a demo sort of thing, execute either ./ts3d columns or ./ts3d title-screen after running Make.
-To exit, press 'x'.
+To run the game, type `./ts3d`.
+More information is available with `./ts3d -h`, `man ./ts3d.6`, or through in-game help.

-To run the tests and print the colored output to a file, do `make run-tests`.
+To run the tests and print the colored output, do `make run-tests`.
+You can also call `ceeteef` directly.

-The file is `tests.log`.
-It is best viewed with `cat` or `less -R`.
+## Installation

+To install, run `make install exe-dir=</usr/bin or something>
+man-dir=</usr/share/man/man6 or whatever>`.
+A script will be launched taking you through the installation procedure.
+If something goes wrong, run `make uninstall
+<same parameters as before>`.
+You may be asked to type your password to move
+files to a privileged directory.
+Be careful, as the installer isn't the best.
+It will, however, print out lots of stuff so you know what it did wrong.

+If all goes well, you will be able to type `ts3d` or `man ts3d` and have good stuff happen.

 ## Data

 The data/ directory holds game data.
 The data is stored in a combination of JSON and simpler custom formats.
 It is organized into sub-directories.

+Textures and animations can be viewed with `./texture ...`.
+For example, to view the frog animation, use `./texture animate data/ents/frog.json`.

 ## Dependencies